-Shareholders wishing to bring a guest must notify us in advance.
+Shareholders wishing to bring a guest must notify the BP Registrar or the depositary in advance.
 Ordinary and preference shareholders should contact the BP Registrar.
 ADS holders should contact the depositary.
-Contact details are shown on page 21.
+Contact details are shown on page 28.

 All guests must bring photographic proof of identity and enter the meeting at the same time as the shareholder.